Vivendi Games: CUC/Cendant

 On February 21, 1996, CUC International announced its intention to acquire Davidson & Associates (including Blizzard Entertainment) and Sierra On-Line, two American video game companies, in a US$1.8 billion stock swap.
 The deal closed on July 24, 1996.
 CUC International previously only operated membership shopping clubs, wherefore analysts were surprised by the company's move into the software industry.

 Subsequently, following the acquisitions, CUC International established CUC Software around the Torrance, California-based operations of Davidson & Associates to oversee the new video game properties.
 Under that new umbrella, both Davidson & Associates and Sierra On-Line would act independently from CUC International.
-Bod Davidson, co-founder of Davidson & Associates, became chairman and chief executive of the new establishment.
+Bob Davidson, co-founder of Davidson & Associates, became chairman and chief executive of the new establishment.
 On November 5 that year, CUC International announced that they would additionally acquire Knowledge Adventure, another developer, in a stock deal valued between $50 million and US$100 million.
 The acquisition was completed on February 3, 1997.
 On February 10, Davidson announced that he had stepped down from his positions at CUC Software, and that his wife, Jan, ceased as president of Davidson & Associates, while both Davidsons stayed on CUC International's board of directors.
 Christopher McLeod, an executive vice-president for CUC International, took over CUC Software in Bob Davidson's place.
 In April 1997, CUC International acquired Berkeley Systems for an undisclosed sum.

 On May 28, 1997, CUC International announced plans to merge with Hospitality Franchise Systems to create a single, "one-stop" entity.
 The merger was finalized in December that year and created Cendant.
 As a result of the merger, CUC Software was renamed Cendant Software.

 Havas/Vivendi

 On November 20, 1998, French media company Havas (acquired by Vivendi earlier that year) announced that it would acquire Cendant Software for $800 million in cash, with up to an additional $200 million contingent on its performance.
 Subsequently, the division was renamed Havas Interactive.

-On May 16, 2001, Havas Interactive was renamed Vivendi Universal Interactive Publishing, while Havas itself became Vivendi Universal Publishing.
+On May 16, 2001, Havas Interactive was renamed Vivendi Universal Interactive Publishing, after Havas itself became Vivendi Universal Publishing months prior.
 The new name was likely due to the merger between Universal and Vivendi; the company also received ownership of properties from Universal Interactive Studios.
 Under the new name, the company was split into two parts: Vivendi Universal Interactive Publishing North America and Vivendi Universal Interactive Publishing International, both of which took responsibility for their respective publishing regions.
 On November 13, 2001, both parts were streamlined under the name Vivendi Universal Games.
+This new company was placed directly under Vivendi Universal after Vivendi Universal Publishing was sold off.

-When Vivendi Universal sold all of its media operations to General Electric in October 2003, Vivendi Universal held on to Vivendi Universal Games, which was re-organized as a direct division of the conglomerate.
+When Vivendi Universal sold all of its media operations to General Electric in October 2003, Vivendi Universal still held on to Vivendi Universal Games.
 On March 3, 2006, with the sale completed, Vivendi Universal announced they would be dropping the "Universal" part of their name.
 The same day, the company opened a mobile games division known as Vivendi Universal Games Mobile.